Konzui/Quixel-Portal/README.md

 # Quixel Portal - Blender Addon

-A Blender addon that opens Quixel Megascans in a dedicated Electron-based browser with persistent login sessions and seamless asset import.
+A Blender addon that integrates with Quixel Bridge for seamless asset import directly into Blender.

 ## Features

-- One-click access to Quixel Megascans from within Blender
-- Dedicated browser with navigation toolbar (back, forward, home, reload)
-- Persistent session storage - stays logged in between sessions
+- Direct integration with Quixel Bridge application
-- Automatic asset import from Quixel downloads
+- Automatic asset import from Quixel Bridge exports
 - Support for FBX models and surface materials
 - Automatic material creation with texture mapping
 - Variation support with proper spacing
+- LOD (Level of Detail) switching and preview
 - Compatible with Blender 4.2.1 LTS and Python 3.11

 ## Project Structure